The Elfrida Society

 • one-to-one Care Act advocacy

-Community advocacy can cover a range of areas, but typically individuals are supported with issues related to housing, benefits, health, debts, social care support and social inclusion helps people with learning disabilities:
+Community advocacy can cover a range of areas, but typically individuals are supported with issues related to housing, benefits, health, debts, social care support and social inclusion.

 Care Act Advocacy provides a service for people who are going through a social care assessment, review or a safeguarding inquiry who don't have an appropriate adult supporting them.

-The specialist advocacy service for parents with a learning disability or learning difficulty includes support with court proceedings in all matters related to child protection and child in need cases.
-Specialist advocates help parents to understand their caring requirements and responsibilities and also run a peer support group.
+The specialist advocacy service for parents with a learning disability and neurodiversity includes support with court proceedings in all matters related to child protection and child in need cases.

 How to Refer